Laci1953/HiTech-C-compiler-enhanced/ZAS/readme.txt

 - runs ONLY on 128/512KB RAM systems (including RomWBW systems, starting from v3.5)
 - it is called by the C compiler to assemble the output of CGEN (or OPTIM)
 - no macros, include, conditional assembly
-- can handle larger assembler files, compared with Z80AS
+- can handle larger assembler files, compared with the original HiTech's ZAS or even Z80AS

 Z80AS:
 - runs on any Z80 CP/M system